 Table clock, French workshop, ormolu, end of XIX century.

 Console clock Samuel Marti, Paris, ormolu, marble, after 1900

 Fireplace garnish, ceramic workshop, polychrome tile, brass, 1868

-Pocket watch, belonged to king Carol I, watchmaker Philippe Patek, Geneva, gold, diamond, rubies, leather, velvet, silk, 1881
+The pocket watch belonged to King Carol I, watchmaker Philippe Patek, Geneva, gold, diamond, rubies, leather, velvet, silk, 1881

 Garnish fireplace, Paris, porcelain, ormolu, colloidal gold, XIX century

-Table clock , Western workshop, ormolu, argonite, end of XIX century
+Table clock, Western workshop, ormolu, aragonite, end of XIX century